Amatofrancesco99/Amatofrancesco99/README.md

 ***
 ### 🔭 What I am actually working on
-Actually I'm working on the [ddos-simulation](https://github.com/aiman-al-masoud/dos-simulation) repository.
+Actually I'm developing an OpenMPI implementation of the well known K-Nearest Neighbors (Machine Learning) algorithm.

 ***
 ### 🏅 Knowledge badges